pkozul/ha-floorplan-kiosk/README.md

     name: Bedroom Kiosk
 ```

-5) In the floorplan configuration, create a `devices` section, and add each Fully Kiosk device to it.
+6) In the floorplan configuration, enable Fully Kiosk support by adding `fully_kiosk:`.
+Then create a `devices` section, and add each Fully Kiosk device to it.
 Make sure to specify the correct MAC address for each Fully Kiosk device.

 ```
       name: Floorplan
       image: /local/custom_ui/floorplan/floorplan.svg
       stylesheet: /local/custom_ui/floorplan/floorplan.css

+      warnings:
+      debug:
+      fully_kiosk:

       devices: